-The environment where your CNC part will be used will have the most significant impact on material selection.
-For example, if you’re using your part outside or in wet environments, use Stainless Steel as opposed to Carbon Steel so your part won’t rust.
+The end environment where your CNC machined part will be used will have the most significant impact on material selection.
+For example, if you’re using your part outside or in wet environments, use stainless steel as opposed to carbon steel so your part won’t rust.

 Design specifications like stress load, tolerance, and types of fastening (welding, rivets) can also impact your choice of material, as can specifications such as for military and aerospace parts or FDA-regulated environments.

-In general, standard aluminum alloys like 6061 are a great, low-density option to keep weight down if a metal is required.
+In general, standard aluminum alloys like 6061 are great, low-density options to keep weight down if a metal is required.
 Plastics like Delrin and ABS can help keep the weight down even more if tradeoffs in strength can be made.

 There are many different ways to measure material strength including tensile strength, material hardness, and wear resistance.
-Selecting the types of strength your design calls for will allow you to get the best material for your part.
+Choosing the material that incorporates the different types of strength your design calls for will allow you to select the best material for your part.

-Likewise, very low or very high temperatures will also restrict you from using certain materials.
-Environments where the temperature fluctuates are particularly important to consider since some materials will expand or contract considerably even with small temperature changes.
+Likewise, very low or very high temperatures will restrict you from using certain materials.
+Environments where there is high temperature fluctuation are particularly important to consider since some materials will expand or contract considerably even with small temperature changes.

 The manufacturability and overall cost of your project will influence your choice of material.
-The more material your part uses, the more expensive it will be.
-Likewise, specialty materials and strong materials, like titanium, will also cost more.
+In general, the more material your part uses, the more expensive it will be.
+Likewise, specialty materials and extremely strong materials, like titanium, will also cost more.

-For more information, you can contact our expert engineers via email@example.com upload your 3D CAD file directly on our website or use our free SOLIDWORKS Add-In for instant quoting and manufacturability feedback.
+For more information on which material is best for your parts, you can contact our expert engineers via email@example.com.
+You can upload your 3D CAD file directly on the get.x or use our free SOLIDWORKS integration or Autodesk Inventor Add-In for instant quoting and manufacturability feedback.